kohnorw/nuvioshortcut/README.md

 Records expire after `PLAYLIST_TTL_HOURS` and are encrypted at rest, because resolved debrid URLs are worth protecting.

-### The iOS Shortcut

-Generate a personal shortcut URL in **Settings → Generate shortcut URL**.
-Regenerating invalidates the previous one.
-Then build a two-action shortcut:

-1. **Get Contents of URL** — the URL from Settings, with `q` set to the title
-2. **Open URLs** — pass it the result

-The endpoint searches your addons, picks the best direct stream, and returns a `vlc-x-callback://` URL as plain text.
-Put a **Text** action with *Ask Each Time* in front to make it prompt.
-Add `&format=json` for `{ title, stream, source, vlc }` if you want the shortcut to name what it found.

 ### What is not tracked

 Playing something writes nothing to your account — no Continue Watching entry,